gautieggertsson/gauti_website/content/research/a-unified-theory-of-the-great-depression-and-the-great-recession/index.md

 ---
-title: "A Unified Theory of the Great Depression and the Great Recession"
+title: "Liquidity Traps: A Unified Theory of the Great Depression and the Great Recession"
 date: 2024-11-01
 lastmod:
 tags: